Table of Contents

 Overloading midrange positions, such as when pressing, should maximize active tension for the greatest number of sarcomeres, or the smallest contractile unit within muscle, leading to the most overall growth.
 These sorts of exercises are rightfully called mass builders.

 Anecdotally, bodybuilders use cable cross-overs to develop cross-striations for the inner chest where the muscle attaches to the sternum.
 They may use one arm at a time to really shorten the muscle.
-Some studies have shown preferential growth proximally with limited ranges of motion.
+Some studies have shown preferential growth proximally with limited ranges of motion, though this likely just occurred due to hip muscle development.

 A decline press would overload the midrange of the sternal head, secondarily the distal region, while still developing the proximal region somewhat.